If you’re a Reiki practitioner wanting to champion Reiki in health care, chances are you’re looking for studies that prove Reiki.

 When I write a Reiki research review, I carefully assess the merit of each study I include.
 Vetting studies is my job as an expert.
 It is not my job to publicize every study that’s been published on Reiki, no matter how poorly designed it is.

 Not all authors and editors are as discerning in their choice of research, and some truly shoddy studies have been published in the less rigorous journals.
 Using poorly designed Reiki studies to buoy the credibility of Reiki treatment to scientists is a strategy bound to backfire.
+So while the lay Reiki community might get excited to know how many Reiki papers have been published, a medical professional can quickly see that most studies are deeply flawed.
+Then the person you’re trying to impress realizes you don’t know what you’re talking about.
+That’s likely the end of the conversation.

 Stay in touch.
 Join the email list!